259 kilometres east of Perth

 The Golden Pipeline Heritage Trail also includes Merredin and is a scenic and historic route based on attractions adjacent the Great Eastern Highway.

 A thriving business centre, Merredin has all the major services of a commercial centre with banks, ATM’s, a chemist, hospital and doctors and a variety of shopping experiences.
 With picnic areas and parks with walking trails, a wide range of accommodation and cafes, it is an ideal base for those exploring the sights of the Wheatbelt.

-The town is serviced daily by the Transwa Prospector and the Merredin Link passenger train also runs on a Wednesday.
+The town is serviced daily by the Transwa Prospector and the Merredin Link passenger train also runs on a Monday, Wednesday and Friday.

 Attractions include Merredin Peak and Tamma Parkland where you can enjoy bush and rock walks.
 The Cummins Theatre, historic buildings, the longest grain storage facilities in the Southern Hemisphere, and the remains of many military installations from the town’s role as a line of defence during World War II are other attractions.
 Wildflowers and granite rocks sites add to the attractions of the area.

 Enjoy historic and bush walking trails, shopping and visiting the Railway and Military Museums.

 Accommodation includes hotels, motels, bed and breakfasts and a caravan park with van sites and chalets.